 I am a diehard olive oil fan, so I still use olive oil for my vegan mayonnaise but really, to be honest, you’ll probably prefer the flavour of a less powerful tasting oil.

 - Extra virgin olive oil – most people think it can be too overpowering but a lighter version can be fine.
 I just prefer using olive oil for everything, but the flavour, I must confess is a little heavy.

 - Coconut oil – normally one of my favourite oils but quite pricey for mayonnaise.
 You can use a bit of coconut oil in your homemade mayonnaise along with another oil

 - Avocado oil – again, expensive for mayonnaise and it makes a heavy mayonnaise, but can work well if you use it in part.
 It will add a yellow colour to the mayonnaise.

 It’s vital that the plant milk you use isn’t sweetened.
-Where I live, almost all the plant milks are sweet, even when they’ve got ‘No Added Sugar‘ plastered across the front.
+Where I live, almost all the plant milks are sweet, even when they’ve got ‘No Added Sugar‘ plastered across the front of the carton.

 Because of that, I always used soy milk as it’s the only one I could get easily which was 100% pure without any additives.

 As long as you buy pure, organic plant milk, there are lots of choices available for you.
 Almond milk, cashew milk and soy milk would be in the top three.